brianmtreese/briantree.se/_posts/2025/10/2025-10-09-create-a-simple-drag-to-reorder-list-in-angular-using-the-cdk.md

   - "Drag and Drop"
 ---

-<p class="intro"><span class="dropcap">E</span>ver built a list in Angular and thought, "It’d be awesome if I could just drag these items around to reorder them?"
-Well, what if I told you that you can?
-And it’s ridiculously easy!
-In this tutorial, we’ll add drag-to-reorder functionality to a todo list using <a href="https://material.angular.dev/cdk/drag-drop/overview" target="_blank">Angular’s CDK</a>.
-No extra libraries, no complex setup, just clean, modern Angular.</p>

-By the end, you’ll have a todo list you can reorder effortlessly using simple directives and one helper function.
+<p class="intro"><span class="dropcap">D</span>rag-to-reorder functionality improves UX by letting users customize list order, but implementing it requires handling drag events, calculating drop positions, and managing list state.
+The Angular CDK Drag and Drop module simplifies this with directives that handle all drag complexity, including visual feedback, drop zones, and reordering logic.
+This tutorial demonstrates how to add drag-to-reorder functionality to any Angular list using the CDK Drag and Drop module, requiring minimal code and no external libraries.</p>

 Let’s jump in!